NEW REPORT: The Principles of Effective School-to-School Peer Review

 In September 2019, school leaders’ union NAHT published its ‘Principles of Effective School-to-School Peer Review’ report, which argues that peer review between schools should be the norm, not an exception, and should be at the core of the school improvement system.

 During 2018, the NAHT published their report on Improving School Accountability.
 The report included the Accountability Commission’s review of the current school accountability system as well as identifying key recommendations.

 Peer review was identified as a potentially positive way in which schools could help one another to improve.

 Following this, in early 2019 the NAHT convened a small group of peer review programme providers, to establish what evidence exists on what makes school-to-school peer review successful.

-As part of this group we were able to share what we have learned from working with schools on the Schools Partnership Programme for the last five years, using this knowledge to help identify key principles for good school-to-school peer review.
+As part of this group, we were able to share what we have learned from working with schools on the Schools Partnership Programme for the last five years, using this knowledge to help identify key principles for good school-to-school peer review.

 "Collaborative school improvement through peer review is a core area of work at Education Development Trust.

-Through our work with more than 1,300 schools on our Schools Partnership Programme, we have seen that well-managed, rigorous peer review which builds capacity and capability within and between schools and has a relentless focus on changing practice leads to improvement.
+Through our work with more than 1,300 schools on our Schools Partnership Programme, we have seen that well-managed, rigorous peer review that builds capacity and capability within and between schools and has a relentless focus on changing practice leads to improvement.